 From humble beginnings, teaching first at the East West Cultural Center and then in a student's furniture store in West Hollywood, "The Yogi" was like a magnet.
 Students flocked to his classes.
 Soon he was teaching at colleges and universities, including Claremont and UCLA, and accepting invitations to teach in other cities.

 In July of 1969 the non-profit 3HO Foundation (Healthy, Happy, Holy Organization) was incorporated in California.
-Under his guidance as Director of Spiritual Education, 3HO mushroomed worldwide, to 300 centers in 35 countries.
+Under his guidance as Director of Spiritual Education, 3HO mushroomed worldwide, to more than 300 centers in 35 countries.
 In 1994 3HO became a member of the United Nations as an NGO (Non-Governmental-Organization).

 Inspired and motivated by his words and adhering to the practices he taught, students created music, art, and poetry reflecting the universal wisdom he shared.
 Over 200 books have been written based on his teachings, as well as a wealth of CD's, videos, paintings, and sculpture.
 He himself wrote over 30 books including The Teachings of Yogi Bhajan, Furmaan Khalsa, Masters Touch, and Mind and Its 81 Facets.